 - Start by drying the beef off with a paper towel.
 Season with the salt and pepper and lightly coat each piece with the flour, being sure to shake off any excess.
 Set aside.

-- Heat about a tablespoon of olive oil in a large pot over medium heat.
+- Heat about a tbsp of olive oil in a large pot over medium heat.
 Toss in the diced onion and cook, stirring often, until just shy of golden brown.
 Just before the onion is done, add the caraway seeds.

 - Put the browned beef back into the pot.
 Add the paprika, black pepper, tomato paste, beer, and beef bouillon cube.
 Stir until combined.